uncodestudios/BT-ExtensionTemplate/README.md

 If you want a plain empty extension template, it's inside the **EmptyTemplate** folder.
 The **Template** folder contains template code to give you a usage idea.

+> [!NOTE]
+> Internally, we use a custom IDE with built-in IntelliSense and full API autocomplete for scripting Lua extensions.
+> This IDE is not yet publicly available, but will be released in the near future.
+>
+> **For now, please refer to the API docs located near the bottom of the page to discover available functions and usage.**

 ---

 ## 📁 Structure (Template)